PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ## Remove data

-- Let's set up a click handler on a `<circle>` to remove that circle and its associated data element from the array
-- We'll need to do this inside the `render()` declaration so that the click handlers are attached **after** the circles are created
+Let's set up a click handler on all `<circle>` elements so that when the user clicks on a `<circle>` D3 will remove that circle and its associated data element from the array.
+Add the following code at the bottom of the `render` function declaration we wrote in the last section.
+We do this so that the click handlers are attached **AFTER** the circles are created:

 ```javascript
 //put this at the bottom of the render function, so that click handlers are attached when the circle is created